Things to Do in San Salvador

 San Salvador, the vibrant capital of El Salvador, holds within its historic center a unique blend of colonial architecture, cultural heritage, and captivating folklore.

-This walking tour, "Haunted History & Heritage," will take you through the city’s most iconic landmarks, combining fascinating historical facts with eerie legends that have been passed down through generations.
+This walking tour, will take you through the city’s most iconic landmarks, combining fascinating historical facts with nice recomendation for food, fun, entertaiment and more!

-As you explore the city's most famous sites, you'll not only learn about the history of El Salvador but also uncover the dark, mysterious stories that linger in its shadows.
+As you explore the city's most famous sites, you'll not only learn about the history of El Salvador, you will understand how is the new El Salvador